 The Choice Of A New Generation

-Young, wild, and traveling free: How Gen Zers are redefining solo travel.
-From busting myths to planning practicalities, here's your guide to the rise of solo travel among the young generation.
+Young, wild, and traveling free: How Gen Zers are redefining travel.
+From busting myths to planning practicalities, here's your guide to the rise of travel among the up and coming Generation Z.

 The Choice Of A New Generation